 The State of Nevada is such a geological wonderland that the discovery of crystals and minerals is a rich resource for study and fun at the Nature Exchange.

-Experience the thrill of mining your own minerals, gems and fossils at our Mining Camp activity, where you can prospect for sluice box treasure.
+Experience the thrill of mining your own minerals and gems at our Mining Camp activity, where you can prospect for sluice box surprises.